ferronweb/ferron-website/src/content/docs/configuration.md

 - **serverAdministratorEmail** (_String_)
   - Server administrator's email address.
 This setting specifies the email address of the server administrator, which may be used for contact purposes.
 Default: None
 - **customHeaders** (_Object_)
   - Custom HTTP headers.
 This object contains custom HTTP headers that the server will include in its responses.
-From Ferron 1.0.0-beta8, you can use the `{path}` placeholder that will be replaced by the request URL in the custom HTTP header values.
+You can also use the `{path}` placeholder that will be replaced by the request URL in the custom HTTP header values.
 Default: None
 - **disableToHTTPSRedirect** (_bool_)
   - Option to disable redirects from the HTTP server to the HTTPS server.
 When set to `true`, the server will not automatically redirect HTTP requests to HTTPS.
 Default: `false`
 - **wwwredirect** (_bool_)